 Usually for USDA, you have to occupy it as your primary and normal residence.
 The loan can't be used for buying a second home or even an investment or short-term rental.
 Operating as a farm is also ineligible.

-Unlike normal loans like Conventional or FHA, they enforce strict loan limits.
-A USDA loan has no maximum property value boundary which means you can buy more home.
+Unlike a conventional loan or FHA, which enforce strict loan limits, a USDA loan has no maximum property value boundary which means you can buy more home.
+First-time buyers often pair this with our first-time home buyer programs.

-Use our tools to see what you could afford zero down in the Texas countryside.
+Use our tools to see how much home you can afford zero down in the Texas countryside, then read our mortgage pre-approval guide to map next steps.

 Use this calculator to estimate your PITI that includes the 0.35% USDA Guarantee Fee and make sure the payments fit your budget.